AndelaOSP/art-dashboard/docs/best_practices/conventions.md

   > A client should not be forced to depend on a method it does not use

-  - This principle is easier to understand :)
+  - This principle is easier to understand as it means exactly what the explanation says
 - **Dependency Inversion Principle**
   > Entities must depend on abstractions, not concretions
   - This princple states that _the high level module must not depend on the low level module, but both of them should depend on abstractions_.
   - Abstraction should not depend on details.
 Details should depend upon abstractions.
-This is the case with some of the utility functions defined that works for different use cases defined in the repository.
+This is the case with some of the utility functions that works for different use cases defined in the repository.
   - It helps reduce tight coupling in object oriented languages.
   - As JavaScript is a dynamic language, this principle doesn't apply much to it in terms of abstraction.
 However. the following still applies in JavaScript:
   > ...high level module must not depend on the low level module...